NeuralEnsemble/python-neo/doc/source/rawio.rst

 In brief:
     * **neo.io** is the user-oriented read/write layer.
 Reading consists of getting a tree of Neo objects from a data source (file, url, or directory).
-      When  reading, all Neo objects are correctly scaled to the correct units.
+      When  reading, all Neo objects are scaled to the correct units.
       Writing consists of making a set of Neo objects persistent in a file format.
     * **neo.rawio** is a low-level layer for reading data only.
 Reading consists of getting NumPy buffers (often int16/int64) of signals/spikes/events.